open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/connectors/pipeline/dbtcloud/index.md

 - **Host**: DBT cloud Access URL eg.`https://abc12.us1.dbt.com`.
 Go to your dbt cloud account settings to know your Access URL.

 - **Discovery API URL** : DBT cloud Access URL eg. `https://metadata.cloud.getdbt.com/graphql`.
 Go to your dbt cloud account settings to know your Discovery API url.
+Make sure you have `/graphql` at the end of your URL.

 - **Account Id** : The Account ID of your DBT cloud Project.
 Go to your dbt cloud account settings to know your Account Id.
 This will be a numeric value but in openmetadata we parse it as a string.